 From the northernmost part of Hokkaido to remote islands in Okinawa, Japan boasts fascinating natural spots that can be enjoyed all year round.
-Japan is known for its rugged landscape, active volcanoes and beautiful nature, but being an island country, Japan also offers some amazing beaches.
+Japan is known for its rugged landscape, active volcanoes, and beautiful nature, but being an island country, Japan also offers some amazing beaches.
 What better way to escape the hot Japanese summers in the city and enjoy the ocean breeze at one of the many beaches!
 Some of these beaches are more remotely located than others, but all are great for a beach vacation in Japan.
-Some place also offer a range of water activities including diving and snorkeling.
-The marine life in in southern Japan is especially suitable for these activities, the warm, tropical climate ensures a breathtaking underwater world.
-Here you can find the Japan’s 12 most beautiful beaches!
+Some places also offer a range of water activities including diving and snorkeling.
+The marine life in southern Japan is especially suitable for these activities, the warm, tropical climate ensures a breathtaking underwater world.
+Here you can find Japan’s 12 most beautiful beaches!

 - 1. Jodogahama (Iwate)

 - 2. Kozushima (Tokyo)

 - 8. Kashiwajima (Kochi)